 The most challenging component of installing laminate flooring involves trimming and cutting the laminate planks to navigate around obstacles and fit properly into the space required.
 According to Home Flooring Pros, it can take some practice before the average homeowner can perfectly trim and cut laminate planks.

 Use a jigsaw to make cuts in the laminate planks so they better fit around pipes and other obstacles.
-You can also use the jigsaw to cut the boards to width and length.
+You can also use the jigsaw to cut the boards to width and length, although a table saw or circular saw is better.
 Don't forget to use a tape measure to measure the amount required when cutting to length.

 While it may sound like a no-brainer, some novice floor installers forget to read the instructions that come with the flooring they've purchased.
 Some manufacturers might have specific suggestions of which you need to be aware, like cutting off the tongue edge of laminate planks that are facing walls.
 Carefully read the manufacturer's instructions for how to install laminate flooring before you get started so you don't run into any surprises down the road.

 Install your laminate flooring one row at a time.
-Install the first row of planks with the tongue side facing the wall.
+Install the first row of planks with the tongue side facing out.
 Use the tongue-and-groove edges to connect one plank to another.
 Ensure a snug connection by using a tapping block to gently tap the pieces together.

 After you have completed your first row of installation, continue installing additional rows one at a time.
 For each new row, stagger the seams by 12 or more inches to keep the space from looking too uniform.
 You might be able to start the next row using the piece from the last plank you cut to end the previous row.